sweekrithishetty28/finance-backend/README.md

 ---

 ## Future Improvements

-- Implement JWT Authentication
+- Implement JWT-based authentication instead of Basic Authentication.
-- Add pagination and sorting for record listing
+- Add pagination and sorting for financial record APIs.
-- Add Swagger API documentation
+- Integrate Swagger / OpenAPI for interactive API documentation.
-- Add caching for dashboard APIs
+- Add caching for dashboard summary APIs to improve performance.
-- Add unit and integration tests
+- Write unit tests and integration tests for better reliability.
-- Export reports as CSV or PDF
+- Add export functionality to download reports as CSV or PDF.
+- Include audit fields such as createdAt and updatedAt for tracking changes.
+- Provide Docker support for easier deployment.

 ---